 Make a Point, Be Direct.

 When you communicate focus on the purpose of your message.
 What do you want your audience member to do next?
 Know what information you’re after and ask for it.
 This will help you stay in control of the narrative and give your audience a direct action to take.
 Don’t complicate the message by going off-topic, or adding extra details that are not relevant.
 To be a confident communicator is to know what you want, and ask for it as plainly as possible.

 No matter the size of the opportunity coming up, it’s imperative that you do your research.
 The more you know about what your audience wants and how you can serve them, the more momentum you’ll have creating new opportunities.
 By having a strategy behind your marketing plan, you’ll be able to convert audience members to clients.

 What does preparation mean?
-(These are just some examples we’ll discuss at our upcoming retreat.)
+Here are some examples:

 - Create an outline for your videos

 - Build better relationships by driving the customer’s journey